metamath/lamp-guide/docs/11/index.md

 > <tt>e.
 CC -> cos e.
 CC</tt> and search.
 > You'll see a list including `coscl` - select `coscl` and press
 > "Choose Selected".
-> This has a work variable; press on the
+> This has a work variable; click on the
 > icon <img width="16" height="16" src="replacement.svg" alt="replacement"> (substitution‡)
 > and substitute <tt>&amp;C1</tt> with `A` (remember to select
 > "Find Substitution‡" and then "Apply").